vikmeup/SCLAlertView-Swift/README.md

-shouldAutoDismiss: Bool // Set this false to 'Disable' Auto hideView when SCLButton is tapped fieldCornerRadius : CGFloat contentViewCornerRadius : CGFloat var disableTapGesture: Bool // set this to true if adding tableview to subView
+shouldAutoDismiss: Bool // Set this false to 'Disable' Auto hideView when SCLButton is tapped fieldCornerRadius : CGFloat contentViewCornerRadius : CGFloat
+disableTapGesture: Bool // set this to true if adding tableview to subView
 ```